henry maiden

 Throughout his time at Powick Henry suffered from a number of ailments, including catarrh, pneumonia, impetigo, hallucinations of hearing, sciatica, fractured ribs, coughing, eczema, bronchial breathing in both lungs, and haemorrhoids.
 At the same time, however, there are notes that mention “Heart & lungs act normally”.
 Most often, he was treated with Sulphonal, a drug first synthesized in 1888, and used as a sedative and to induce sleep.

-During his admission Henry is seen as a nuisance.
+During his incarceration Henry proved to be a bit of a nuisance.
 Time and time again, his case notes mention that he was disruptive, talking loudly, incessantly, and incoherently swearing, breaking windows, and tearing up his clothes and bed linen.
 When not causing havoc, he worked in the shoemaker’s shop, or on the ward, or on the asylum farm.
 He also enjoyed playing the tin whistle (“& will do so all day if allowed”) and collected buttons and bits of cloth with which he decorated his coat.

 Photograph of Henry Maiden from his case notes.
 Image (c) Worcestershire Archive and Archaeology Service

 Unfortunately, we do not have a complete set of Henry’s case notes.
-The volumes containing case notes for the last two years of his first admission, and the volumes for the last eleven years of his second admission are either missing, or have not yet been deposited at Worcestershire Archive and Archaeology Service.
-Therefore, it is not possible to have a complete record of him.
+The volumes containing case notes for the last two years of his first incarceration, and the volumes for the last eleven years of his second incarceration are either missing, or were never deposited at the Hive.
+Therefore, it is not possible to have a complete record of his time at Powick.

 Written by Cathy Broad, 2025